 D.C. is serviced by two international airports and one national airport, Reagan National Airport (DCA), Dulles International Airport (IAD) and Baltimore-Washington International Airport (BWI).
 The Washington, DC Metrorail system has an elevated Metrorail station connected to the concourse level of terminals B and C at Reagan National Airport.
 Take the blue line towards Largo Town Center Metro station and get off at the Rosslyn Metro station.
 From here, board the DC Circulator bus to Georgetown.

 You can reach Georgetown from Dulles International Airport by taking the 5A Metrobus towards the L'Enfant Plaza Metro station to the Rosslyn Metro station, where the DC Circulator bus picks up.

 If flying into BWI, you can reach Georgetown by taking a free shuttle to BWI Rail Station where you can purchase tickets for Amtrak or MARC trains which will take you to Union Station.
 From Union Station you can take the DC Circulator or ride metrorail via the red line to Dupont Circle where you can access the DC Circulator bus.

-Cabs can be easily hailed all over Washington.
-To learn about zones and fare-pricing information go to goDCgo where you can calculate fares to ensure you are getting a fair price for your ride.
+Cabs can be easily hailed all over Washington and accept cash and credit cards.
+To learn about zones and fare-pricing information, check goDCgo where you can calculate fares to ensure you are getting a fair price for your ride.